 In a moment of climate urgency and digital transformation, AI Ecologies Lab asks: What might artificial intelligence look like if it were rooted in ecological thinking, not extractivism?

-The AI Ecologies Lab is a research-creation initiative I lead at MUTEK that explores how artificial intelligence can be reimagined through ecological, ethical, and culturally situated lenses.
-Developed in collaboration with local and international partners, the Lab supports artists and technologists in prototyping new forms of AI that resist extractivism and embrace sustainability, care, and plural worldviews.
+The AI Ecologies Lab is a research-creation initiative that explores how artificial intelligence can be reimagined through ecological, ethical, and culturally situated lenses.
+Developed in collaboration with local and international partners (Society for Arts and Technology, Milieux, Applied AI, Abundant Intelligences) the Lab supports artists and technologists in prototyping new forms of AI that resist extractivism and embrace sustainability, care, and plural worldviews.
 From localized language models and low-energy networks to climate-aware animation and Indigenous-led frameworks, the Lab fosters experimental projects that challenge dominant AI narratives and propose regenerative alternatives grounded in both technological and relational innovation.

 Selected projects: